 Carpenter ants don’t sting, but they have strong mandibles and their bite can be ferocious.
 We had a client who went out to split firewood dressed in only his pajamas and learned the hard way that carpenter ants do bite.
 Our advice is to wear protective clothing whilst chopping wood.

-Carpenter ants will leave a telltale signs of grainy sawdust and chewed up pieces of dead ants in the wake of their tunnels.
+Carpenter ants will leave telltale signs of grainy sawdust and chewed-up pieces of dead ants in the wake of their tunnels.
 If you find chunky pieces of sawdust around your house, either inside or out, call Koby Pest Control today!

 This ant will invade a house, nesting and tunneling through softer wood inside the structure.
 It is common to see this ant carving out a nest in rigid polystyrene foam or fiberglass insulation.
 One of the most common areas for this ant to nest in is open beam ceilings.
 The ant will harbor in the hard foam insulation between the tongue, groove wood, and the roof structure.